ItzNotABug/appexpress-essentials/middlewares/api-cache/README.md

 The responses are cached in memory after the first request, up until the function container is removed.\
 You can check for `X-APPEXPRESS-API-CACHE` in the response header, the values will be any one of the below -

-1. `HIT` means the response is cached
+1. `HIT` - response is cached
-2. `MISS` means the response is not cached, probably this is the first request
+2. `MISS` - response is not cached, probably this is the first request
-3. `EXCLUDED` means the request is excluded for caching response via options or response header
+3. `EXCLUDED` - the request is excluded for caching response via options or response header
+4. `IGNORED` - the request method is either `PUT`, `POST` or `DELETE` which are never cached

 ## Installation